akabe1/kr00ker/README.md

 # Usage
 Following are reported some usage examples of the tool.
-You must insert MAC addresses of AP and Client, also is importan to set the correct WiFi Channel of the WPA2 CCMP WLAN and to specify the target identifier.
+You must insert MAC addresses of AP and Client, also is important to set the correct WiFi Channel of the WPA2 CCMP WLAN and to specify the target identifier.
 Use the "--help" option for a more exhaustive list.

 ```